Chapter 6

 The hostess's eyes widened at my worn jeans, but she recognized me instantly.

 "Mrs. Storm!
-Mr. Storm is in the VIP section with Miss Wilson-"
+Mr. Storm is in the VIP section—"

-I pushed past her, following the sound of familiar voices.
-Through the frosted glass doors, I saw them - Ethan slumped in a leather chair, tie loosened, while Ivy pressed her lips to his.
+I pushed past her, following that familiar voice.
+Through the frosted glass doors, I saw them—Ethan slumped in a leather chair, his tie loosened, while a woman pressed her lips against his.

-"Oh, Lucy!"
-Ivy's voice dripped fake concern when she spotted me.
 "Thank God you're here.
-Ethan's so upset about your... situation."
+Ethan is so upset about your... situation."

 Her hand rested possessively on his arm.
-Ethan's head rested against the chair with eyes tightly shut, his lips parted slightly and face flushed with alcohol.
+Ethan's head leaned back against the chair, his eyes tightly closed, lips slightly parted, his face flushed from alcohol.

 "I tried to talk him out of the property acquisition," she continued all wide-eyed innocence.
 "But you know how he gets when he's angry.
 If only you hadn't been so stubborn..."